top of page

 • Conduct daily written reflection on play activities, take photos and attend monthly staff meetings

-• Commute with students on our field trips to Brooklyn green spaces
+• Commute with students to green and blue spaces via walking and public transit

 • Help students with their gear and snack, following all safety guidelines